-Currently, USEP is in trial mode at two University campuses in Queensland, harnessing existing support, services and resources.
+Currently, USEP is in trial mode at four universities in Australia, harnessing existing support, services and resources.
 The aim is to provide a free service for graduates wishing to access support to obtain graduate employment through the Australian Government Disability Employment Services program.

 This program allows on-campus access to a university employment consultant specialising in Disability Employment for eligible graduates with disability* and connects graduates with existing university student career services that may also assist them.

 USEP has been developed and is being led by a team of National Disability Coordination Officers under the National Disability Coordination Officer program, funded by the Australian Government.

 Are there any timelines around gaining suitable employment?